 These efforts have also had an impact at the household level.
-Both men and women report better communication, empowering women to take part in decision-making where there voice was often unheard previously.
-For example, decisions on when and where to send children to school—not to mention how to pay for it—are more frequently being made together.
-At the community level, traditional practices have been changed to ensure the well-being of women and their families.
+Both men and women report better communication, empowering women to take part in decision-making where their voice was often unheard previously.
+For example, decisions on when and where to send children to school—not to mention how to pay for schooling—are more frequently being made together.
+At the community level, traditional practices have been nuanced towards ensuring the well-being of women and their families.

 Men in the North region worked with religious authorities to ban a practice called mondodin, in which men close grain reserves to avoid depleting the family’s reserves during the lean season, leaving their wives to feed themselves and their children.
 This practice has many negative impacts on families, frequently leaving women unable to adequately provide for their children’s nutrition.
 After raising awareness about the harmful effects of this practice, women confirm they now have access to granaries and family stocks all year.
 Elsewhere, women have been put in charge of community grain reserves.
 This has reduced waste, as women are often best placed to assess household needs since they are in charge of preparing meals for their families.

-Despite these gains, many women need additional support to increase their productivity, and are still limited by a lack of equipment.
-Martine Sawadogo, a member of AFDR and president of the Nabonswindé women’s group, has tripled her acreage and nearly quadrupled her production over the past three years with P4P.
-However, without access to farm animals or money to pay for labor, she is unable to continue increasing her production and sales.
+Despite these gains, many women require additional support to increase their productivity, and are still limited by a lack of equipment.
+Martine Sawadogo, a member of AFDR and president of the Nabonswindé women’s group, has tripled her acreage and nearly quadrupled her production over the past three years of association with P4P.
+However, without access to animal traction or money to pay for labor, she is unable to continue increasing her production and sales.

-In 2014 and beyond, WFP will continue supporting the Government of Burkina Faso to build on progress made empowering women farmers.
+In 2014 and beyond, WFP will continue supporting the Government of Burkina Faso to build on progress made.
 A continued focus will be placed on increasing the participation of women in the agricultural sector, both as producers and as leaders in their farmers’ organizations and communities.